theramiyer/blog/content/post/2016/honourable-members-of-jury-part-two.md

 - education
 - opinion
 title: ‘Honourable members of the jury…’ (part two)
+summary: In my previous post, I spoke about three debate sessions that could’ve been better.
+For reference, let me list down the three
+sessions:
 ---

 In my [previous post]({{< ref "honourable-members-of-jury-part-one" >}}), I spoke about three debate sessions that could’ve been better.
 For reference, let me list down the three